rmit-s3642965-Tanzim-Shahriar/pie-finder/README.md

 `webpack`: runs the server<br>
 `babel`: converts jsx and scss to one js file<br>
 `sass-loader,node-sass,style-loader`: loads scss files <br>
-`@material-ui/core`: Switch used for toggle button, Select used for dropdown,styles used for styling<br>
+`@material-ui/core`: CircularProgress used for loading circle, Switch used for toggle button, Select used for dropdown,styles used for styling<br>
 `react-js-pagination`: used for making the ul li at the bottom of page<br>
 `fast-sort`: sorts arrays with good benchmark<br>